lvtute/JavaCoreAndSpring/README.md

 - When Java objects are created by the Spring Container, then Spring refers to them as "Spring Beans".
 - Spring Beans are created from normal Java classes .... just like Java objects.

-> In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are calles *beans*.
+> In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called *beans*.
 A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
 Otherwise, a bean is simply one of many objects in your application.
 Beans, and the dependencies among them, are reflected in the configuration metadata used by a container.

 <!--stackedit_data: